JKHeadley/rest-hapi/README.md

 The ``deletedAt`` property marks when a document was soft deleted.

-NOTE: Metadata properties are only set/updated if the document is created/modified using rest-hapi endpoints/methods.
+**NOTE**: Metadata properties are only set/updated if the document is created/modified using rest-hapi endpoints/methods.
 Ex:

-``mongoose.model('user').findByIdAndUpdate(_id, payload)`` will not modify ``updatedAt`` whereas ``restHapi.update(mongoose.model('user'), _id, payload)`` will.
+``mongoose.model('user').findByIdAndUpdate(_id, payload)`` will not modify ``updatedAt`` whereas

+``restHapi.update(mongoose.model('user'), _id, payload)`` will.

 [Back to top](#readme-contents)